 Travel time: 1 hour by ICE | 2 hours by regional train

-Ludwigslust is a tranquil town with a baroque palace, a picturesque palace park and a main church.
-The town is famous for its unique papier-mâché decorations, the so-called Ludwigsluster Tafeln, which are made as a substitute for stucco or wood.
+Ludwigslust is a tranquil town with a baroque palace, a picturesque palace park, and a main church.
+The town is famous for its unique papier-mâché decorations, known as Ludwigsluster Tafeln, which are made as a substitute for stucco or wood.

 Magdeburg